-After the Federal Reserve's approval is received, the merger cannot be completed for 30 days.
-During this 30 day waiting period, the United States Department of Justice has the authority to challenge the merger on antitrust grounds.
-With the approval of the Federal Reserve and the Department of Justice, the waiting period can be reduced to 15 days.
+After the Federal Reserve's approval is received, the merger cannot be completed for 15 days (i.e., November 28, 2008).
+During this 15 day waiting period, the United States Department of Justice has the authority to challenge the merger on antitrust grounds.

-The approval of the Federal Reserve is not the opinion of such regulatory authority that the merger is favorable to the Lincoln shareholders from a financial point of view or that such regulatory authority has considered the adequacy of the terms of the merger.
-The approval in no way constitutes an endorsement or a recommendation of the merger by the Federal Reserve.
+The approvals of the Federal Reserve and the DFI are not the opinions of such regulatory authorities that the merger is favorable to the Lincoln shareholders from a financial point of view or that such regulatory authorities have considered the adequacy of the terms of the merger.
+The approvals in no way constitute an endorsement or a recommendation of the merger by the Federal Reserve or the DFI.